snigdhag12/ExpressJS/README.md

 npm install -D nodemon
 ```

 **The -D flag (or --save-dev) adds nodemon to devDependencies, which are used only in development environments.
-This ensures that your production package is not inflated with unnecessary dependencies**
+This ensures that your production package is not inflated with unnecessary dependencies.**

 ### Scripts in `package.json`
 Scripts in package.json automate tasks in your development workflow.
 Run scripts using `npm run <script-name>`.
 Example `npm run test`.